rithikunsen/rithikunsen/README.md

   Hi I'm Rithikun, Software Developer from MELBOURNE, AUSTRALIA
   <br>
   <br>
-  👨‍🎓 I currently finished the 6 month Ruby on Rails bootcamp in Melbourne, Australia
+  👨‍🎓 I currently studying Master of Information Technology at Swinburne University of Technology in Melbourne, Australia
   <br>
   💻 I love Writing code, Keen on Hardware and learning anything about them 😊
   <br>